bernardosulzbach/bernardosulzbach.github.io/_posts/2015-11-26-what-cs-majors-should-know.md

 ---
 layout: post
-title: What Computer Science Majors Should Know
+title: What CS Majors Should Know
 ---

 This post is a collection of highlights from [this fantastic